Chart Color Schemes

 Murrumbeena has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 28 projects likely impacting the area.
-Notable projects include Neerim Road Murrumbeena, Housing Choices Carnegie - Egan Street, Murrumbeena Activity Centre Program, and Eighty East.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects that could affect this region.
+Notable ones include Neerim Road Murrumbeena, Housing Choices Carnegie - Egan Street, Murrumbeena Activity Centre Program, and Eighty East.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.